Structure and how to test the ATX power supply unit

 1. Lesson objectives

-• Review disassembling and rebuilding Desktop
+• Review disassembling and assembling a desktop computer

 Each student prepares the following tools: